Simplifying the design of multilevel thermal machines using virtual qubits: Three-level system coupled to three two-level machines

 \subsection{Reset master equation (RME)}

-Here, we present the REM for the composite system (target and machine) and compare its steady state with the steady state~\eqref{eq:steady_3} of the effRME.
+Here, we present the RME for the composite system (target and machine) and compare its steady state with the steady state~\eqref{eq:steady_3} of the effRME.
 The RME describing the composite system reads